-If you’re applying for entry to an undergraduate degree and have special circumstances that have impacted your secondary results, such as financial disadvantage, hardship or you're returning as a mature-aged student, you may be eligible for Access Melbourne.
+If you’re a domestic student applying for an undergraduate degree at Melbourne, a mature-aged student, or an Indigenous or Torres Strait Islander applicant you may be eligible for Access Melbourne.

-If you're eligible for Access Melbourne under the categories of either disadvantaged financial background, if you're from a rural or isolated area, or if you are an Indigenous applicant, you may receive a guaranteed place.
+If you meet criteria for Access Melbourne under the category of financial hardship, resident of a rural or isolated area, or if you are an Indigenous Australian applicant, you may be eligible for guaranteed entry.